Skiing and sailing Antarctica

 Speaking & Media Inquiries

-Available for podcasts, interviews, and speaking engagements on topics including adventure (intellectual in science, physical in the world), overcoming fear, and cancer / AI research.
+Available for podcasts, interviews, and speaking engagements on topics including adventure (intellectual in science, physical in the world), self-leadership, and cancer / AI research.